 What I know, however, is that my family loves me.
 They understand (most days!) that I need help doing simple things.
 So they help.
 My love for them is infinite, and I think this may be reciprocal (most days!).

 As for how my house looks?
-I do not follow my own advice, because it is hard.
-My advice is this: if you friends love you, they want to visit with you.
+I do not follow my own advice because it is hard.
+My advice is this: if your friends love you, they want to visit with you.

 They are not interested in judging how your house looks.
 And if they do, then they are not worthy of your friendship.
 Trust me, I have to work on this one, but I believe that when I achieve that mindset, things will be a lot easier for me.